kubernetes-sigs/cluster-api-provider-azure/README.md

 The API itself is shared across multiple cloud providers allowing for true Azure hybrid deployments of Kubernetes.

-## Launching a Kubernetes cluster on Azure
+## Quick Start

-Check out the [getting started guide](docs/getting-started.md) for launching a cluster on Azure.
+Check out the [Cluster API Quick Start][quickstart] to create your first Kubernetes cluster on Azure using Cluster API.

 ## Features